 This post is written on 2018, but the VISA extension process is always changing.
-And so this post is updated to March 2020 and we will always try to keep it up to date.
-We just updated information on Visa regarding this current situation of Corona Virus.
+And so this post is updated to July 2020 and and we will always try to keep it up to date.
+We just updated information on Visa extension regarding this current situation of Corona Virus in Bali.
 Please read thoroughly and share to your friends.

 Indonesian Official Announcement on Visa Regarding Corona Virus Situation

 This is an official statement from Indonesian Official Directorate General of Immigration Ministry of Foreign Affairs.
-You can download the full announcement here.
+Right now, Bali is open to international flights but limited, for the official procedure on visiting / flying to Bali check on our Bali Covid-19 updates.
 Share this information to your friends and family.

 - Restricted Entry / Transit Territory into Indonesia for Foreigners who have lived/have been in territory of Iran, Italy, Vatican, Spain, France, Germany, Switzerland, and UK within 14 days before requesting assistance to enter Indonesia.
 (Effective on Friday, March 20 at 00:00 WIB)

 - Granting a Forced Condition of Residence Permit (Emergency Stay) for foreign nationals who cannot return to their country due to lack of transportation/flights.
-March 27 Updates : Automatic Stay Permit Extension for those who enter Indonesian territory after February 5, 2020.
-No need to come to the immigration offices.
-No Fines and free of charge!
+March 27 Updates : Automatic Stay Permit Extension for those who enter Indonesian territory after February 5, 2020 until further notice.
+You don’t need to cake care of visa extension in Bali during Covid-19.

 There seems to be a lot of confusion on the subject of extending a Visa on Arrival in Bali and the rest of Indonesia.
 Probably because it’s difficult to find any official information on how to extend your visa but you have two options.